Red Oxide RSJ Steel Beams: What the Finish Means and When It’s Typically Used

 Structural Steel Specification Disclaimer

-RSJ steel beams, including red oxide primed sections, should always be specified by a qualified structural engineer.
+RSJ steel beams, including red oxide primed and mill finish sections, should always be specified by a qualified structural engineer.
 Installation and use are subject to approved structural designs and local building control requirements.
 This article is provided for general guidance only and does not replace professional advice.

 Back to blog